bookofproofs/bookofproofs.github.io/_sources/history/19th-century/capelli.md

 **Alfredo Capelli** was an Italian mathematician who worked on group theory and independently discovered Sylov's theorem.

 ### Mathematical Profile (Excerpt):
-* advised the young Capelli to tackle problems on groups in his thesis.
-* In fact Capelli had published two notes on the theory of groups in the same journal two years earlier while he was working on his thesis supervised by Battaglini.
+* Capelli had published two notes on the theory of groups in the same journal two years earlier while he was working on his thesis supervised by Battaglini.
 * These were independent discoveries by Capelli since he was unaware of Sylow's 1872 paper and Netto's 1874 paper where these results were first published.
 * However, Capelli's paper also contains standard results later proved by Frobenius and Burnside which have been attributed to these later authors.
 * Capelli graduated from the University of Rome in 1877 and then continued to develop his mathematical skills working as Felice Casorati's assistant at the University of Pavia.